 This bit determines which type of level transition on the ICAP2 pin will trigger the capture.
-0: A falling edge triggers the capture.

-1: A rising edge triggers the capture.
+- 0: A falling edge triggers the capture. - 1: A rising edge triggers the capture.

-1. A honing edge inggers the edptore.

 Bit 0 = EXEDG External Clock Edge.

 This bit determines which type of level transition on the external clock pin EXTCLK will trigger the counter register.